aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.traversal/ielementtraversal/nextelementsibling/_index.md

 ---
 title: IElementTraversal.NextElementSibling
 second_title: Aspose.SVG for .NET API Reference
-description: IElementTraversal property.
+description: IElementTraversal NextElementSibling property.
 Returns the next sibling element node of this element. null if this element has no element sibling nodes that come after this one in the document tree
 type: docs
 weight: 40
 url: /net/aspose.svg.dom.traversal/ielementtraversal/nextelementsibling/